SWEET Alabama

 • Work with SWEET Alabama staff and fellowship class to organize and participate in home energy retrofit trainings

-• Conduct community outreach to recruit peers (including friends, family, or neighbors) to attend trainings
+• Conduct community outreach to recruit community members and peers (which can include friends, family, or neighbors), which may include door to door canvassing and phone banking

-• Work with SWEET Alabama staff and fellowship class to synthesize skills from the home energy retrofit trainings into new educational packets and training videos
+• Work with SWEET Alabama staff and fellowship class to distribute home energy efficiency mutual aid kits to community residents

 Skills and Qualifications